deerishi/Logistic-Regression-Convergence-Analysis/README.md

 # Logistic-Regression-Convergence-Analysis
-This code implements Logistic Regression in Python.
+This code implements Logistic Regression using Newton's Method in Python.